helgoboss/helgobox/doc/user-guide.md

 ##### Category "REAPER"

-REAPER targets additionally have this:
+All REAPER targets additionally have this:

 - **Value:** Reflects the current value of this mapping target and lets you change it.

-Only available for targets that are associated with a particular REAPER track:

-- **Track:** The track associated with this target.
-The following options are possible:
-  - **&lt;This&gt;**: Track which hosts this ReaLearn instance.
-If ReaLearn is on the monitoring FX chain, this resolves to the master track of the current project.
-  - **&lt;Selected&gt;**: Currently selected track.
+Targets that need a track, FX, FX parameter or send/receive have dropdowns that let you choose in which way you want to refer to these objects.
+Let's call them *object selectors*.
+Here's an explanation of commonly available object selectors.
+We use the example of tracks but the same applies to all other objects that support it.

+- **By ID:** Lets you pick a specific track and refer to it by its unique ID.
+This is the default and in most cases what you want.
+Choose this if you want ReaLearn to always control that very particular track even in case you move it somewhere else or rename it.
+Please note that it's *not possible* with this setting to create a ReaLearn preset that is reusable among different projects.
+Because a track ID is globally unique, even across projects.
+That also means it doesn't make sense to use this setting in a ReaLearn monitoring FX instance.
+    - **Track dropdown:** Simply pick the desired track in the dropdown that appears next to this option.
+- **By position:** This is the most straightforward selector.
+It lets you refer to a track by its position in the track list.
+This is great if you want to build a preset that you are going to reuse among multiple projects.
+However, this selector has the disadvantage that things fall apart if you reorder, insert or delete tracks.
+This is why it's not the default.
+    - **Position field:** Next to the dropdown you will find a text field.
+Here you should enter the position as number, starting with number `1`.
+- **By name:** Allows you to choose a track depending on its name.
+In case there are multiple tracks with the same name, it will always prefer the first one.
+This will allow you to use one ReaLearn preset across multiple projects that have similar naming schemes, e.g. as monitoring FX.
+    - **Name field:** Here you can enter a name.
+If you don't want exact matching, you can use wildcards:
+      `*` for matching zero or arbitrary many characters and `?` for matching exactly one arbitrary character.
+      E.g. `Violin *` would match for example `Violin 1` or `Violin 12` but not `12th Violin`.
-  - **&lt;Dynamic&gt;**: This allows you to make the track depend on the values of ReaLearn's internal parameters.
+- **&lt;Dynamic&gt;**: This selector allows you to make the object (e.g. the track) depend on the values of ReaLearn's internal parameters.
     - **Expression field:** When you choose this option, a text field will appear next to it.
 This lets you enter a mathematical expression whose result should be a *track index* (the first track in the project has index 0).
       You can access the values of ReaLearn's internal parameters by using the variables `p1` to `p100`.
 All of them are normalized floating point values, that means they are decimal numbers between `0.0` and `1.0`.
 Please note that the expression language is *not EEL* - this is a notable difference to ReaLearn's control/feedback transformation and EEL activation condition text fields!
 The expression language used here just provides very basic mathematical operations like addition (`+/-`), multiplication (`*`) etc. and it also doesn't allow or need any assignment to an output variable.
 Here are some examples:
         - `p1 * 99`: Will point to track with index 0 (first track) if "Parameter 1" is set to the minimum and to track with index 99 (= track position 100) if it's set to the maximum.
 If you use a formula like that, you should make sure that "Parameter 1" is controlled with a step size that allows for exactly 100 different values.
 This conforms to ReaLearn's default step size 0.01 = 1%.
 In future, it will probably be possible to configure each of ReaLearn's internal parameter with a discrete number that represents the number of discrete values that it is supposed to represent.
 When that feature is there, you should configure "Parameter 1" to represent 100 values and then ReaLearn will take care of using the correct step size automatically when setting up a mapping for controlling that parameter.
         - `floor(p1 * 3) * 100 + p2 * 99`: This will treat "Parameter 1" as a kind of bank selector that allows you
           to choose between exactly 4 banks (0, 1, 2, 3) of 100 tracks each.
 "Parameter 2" will select the track
           number within the bank.
 You see, this is very flexible.
         - **You should not to use any other constructs than the ones in these examples!** It's not impossible that the expression engine gets replaced with another one in future ... and I can't guarantee that it will support some of the more exotic features of the current expression engine.
     - **Result label:** For your convenience, you will find a small text label next to the expression text field that always shows the current result of your formula.

+Only available for targets that are associated with a particular REAPER track:

+- **Track:** The track associated with this target.
+In addition to above mentioned selectors, the following options are
+    possible:
+  - **&lt;This&gt;**: Track which hosts this ReaLearn instance.
+If ReaLearn is on the monitoring FX chain, this resolves to the master track of the current project.
+  - **&lt;Selected&gt;**: Currently selected track.
   - **&lt;Master&gt;**: Master track of the project which hosts this ReaLearn instance.
       - If ReaLearn is on the monitoring FX chain, this resolves to the master track of the current project.
       - If you don't have ReaLearn on the monitoring FX chain but you want to control an FX on the monitoring FX chain, this option is the right choice as well.
 Make sure to enable the "Monitoring FX" checkbox.
-  - **By ID:** Lets you pick a specific track and refer to it by its unique ID.
-Choose this if you want ReaLearn to always control a very particular track even in case you move it somewhere else or rename it.
-Please note that it's *not possible* with this setting to create a ReaLearn preset that is reusable among different projects.
-Because a track ID is globally unique, even across projects.
-That also means it doesn't make sense to use this setting in a ReaLearn monitoring FX instance.
-      - **Track dropdown:** You can simply pick the desired track in the dropdown that appears next to this option.
-  - **By name:** Allows you to choose a track depending on its name.
-In case there are multiple tracks with the same name, it will always prefer the first one.
-This will allow you to use one ReaLearn preset across multiple projects that have similar naming schemes, e.g. as monitoring FX.
-      - **Name field:** Here you can enter a name.
-At the moment this name needs to match the track name *exactly*.
-        It wouldn't be a big deal to implement wildcard matching.
-In that case just open a feature request.
-  - **By position:** Letss you refer to a track by a fixed position in the track list.
-This will allow reuse across multiple projects as well.
-      - **Position field:** Here you should enter a *track position* (first track in the project has position 1).
   - **By ID or name:** This lets you refer to a track by its unique ID and name as fallback.
 This was the default behavior for ReaLearn versions up to 1.11.0 and is just kept for compatibility reasons.
 You shouldn't use it anymore.